 Taiwan's key industries include micro-processing, electronics, communications and technology development, and industrial processing.
 That said, it can be difficult for foreigners to find prominent positions working in these sectors.

-There are management, finance, design and marketing positions available in Taiwan but expats will need to work hard to prove that they hold exceptional skills and a high level of education and experience.
-Expats will find that learning Mandarin is a great way to get a foot in the door.
-More opportunities will materialise for those with even a mediocre grasp of the language.
+There are management, finance, design and marketing positions available in Taiwan, but expats will need to work hard to prove that they hold exceptional skills and a high level of education and experience.
+Learning Mandarin is a great way to get a foot in the door.
+More opportunities will materialise for those with even a moderate understanding of the language.

 Overall, though, the most common jobs for expats in Taiwan are related to the English language itself, including teaching and translation.